Equivariant toric geometry and Euler-Maclaurin formulae: Euler-Maclaurin formulae via equivariant Hirzebruch-Riemann-Roch

 \section{Euler-Maclaurin formulae via equivariant Hirzebruch-Riemann-Roch}

-An Euler-Maclaurin formula relates the sum $\sum_{m\in P \cap M} f(m)$ of the values of a suitable function $f$ at the lattice points in a polyhedron $P \subset M_\bR:=M\otimes\bb{R}$ to integrals over polyhedra.
+An Euler-Maclaurin formula relates the sum $\sum_{m\in P \cap M} f(m)$ of the values of a suitable function $f$ at the lattice points in a polyhedron $P \subset M_\bR:=M\otimes\bb{R}$ to integrals over suitable polyhedra.
 Here, we are interested in the case where $P$ is a polytope or a cone.

-We begin this section with a short overview of some of the literature describing relations between the equivariant Hirzebruch-Riemann-Roch theorem and Euler-Maclaurin type formulae.
-We aim to relate the equivariant geometric context for projective simplicial toric varieties $X=X_\Sigma$ to a purely combinatorial geometric context for polytopes $P\subset M_\bR$.
 The corresponding results for pointed cones will fit with the localization results developed in the previous section.

+We begin this section with a short overview in Subsection \ref{sec5.1} of relations between the equivariant Hirzebruch-Riemann-Roch theorem and Euler-Maclaurin type formulae obtained via polytope dilations, as indicated in works of Khovanskii-Pukhlikov \cite{KP} and Brion-Vergne \cite{BrV2}.

+In Subsection \ref{sec5.2} we extend the approach of Brion-Vergne from \cite{BrV2} by allowing {\it arbitrary} $\bT$-equivariant coherent sheaf coefficients.
+The key formulae for relating exponentional integrals to toric geometry are Theorem \ref{them1} for dilated polytopes and Theorem \ref{them1loc} for dilated tangent cones.
+We derive an abstract Euler-Maclaurin type formula (even for exponential functions instead of polynomials), based on the equivariant Hirzebruch-Riemann-Roch theorem and the motivic formalism of equivariant characteristic classes developed in the previous sections.
+See Theorem \ref{abstrEM} and Corollary \ref{abstrEMc} for the case of dilated polytopes and Proposition \ref{pr520} for the case of dilated tangent cones.
+To deal with various convergence issues in the context of exponential functions, we introduce and use an analytic version of the $\bT$-equivariant cohomology ring (see equation \eqref{ans}).

-We further derive an abstract Euler-Maclaurin type formula, inspired by a corresponding proof of Brion-Vergne in the classical case.
-Our abstract formula is based on the equivariant Hirzebruch-Riemann-Roch theorem and the motivic formalism of equivariant characteristic classes developed in the previous sections.
-It can be specialized to various situations, recovering many known Euler-Maclaurin type formulae as well as obtaining several new ones in a uniform way dictated by toric geometry.
+The abstract Euler-Maclaurin formula is specialized in Subsection \ref{eEM} to various situations, recovering many known Euler-Maclaurin type formulae, as well as obtaining several new ones in a uniform way dictated by toric geometry.
+Example \ref{ex:classical1} (resp., Example \ref{ex:classical2}) study first the classical case of (the interior of) a simple lattice polytope.
+Theorem \ref{EMfacesdel} studies the case of a simple lattice polytope with some facets removed, whereas Theorem \ref{EMintfaceb} (resp., Theorem \ref{EMintface}) considers the case of (the relative interior of) a fixed face of a simple lattice polytope.
+The final Example \ref{ex526} deals with the case of a lattice polytope associated to a globally generated $\bT$-invariant Cartier divisor on a projective simplicial toric variety.